Lower-back tattoo

-Tattoos on the lower back became popular in the first decade of the 21st century, and gained a reputation for their erotic appeal.
+A lower-back tattoo, also known as tramp stamp, is a tattoo on the lower back that became popular in the last decade of the 20th century, and gained a reputation for their erotic appeal.
 The tattoos were sometimes accentuated by low-rise jeans or crop tops.
 Their popularity was in part due to the influence of female celebrities.
 A 2011 study of media stereotypes criticized media portrayals of lower-back tattoos, arguing that they were unfairly cast as a symbol of promiscuity.

 History

 Although historically in the western world men are more often tattooed than women, in the early 1990s the practice gained popularity among women.
 Prior to the late 20th century, women with tattoos were heavily stigmatized, and were rarely found in middle-class society.
 Lower-back tattoos were popularized in the early 2000s, in part owing to the influence of female celebrities, including Britney Spears, Aaliyah, Christina Ricci and Pamela Anderson.
 The popularity of low-rise jeans and crop tops may have also spurred the increase in lower-back tattoos.
 Another appeal of tattooing the lower back is that there is little fat there, lessening the chance that images will become misshapen over time.
 Also, the lower back is often concealed, providing women the choice of when to reveal their tattoo.
 Although some males have lower-back tattoos, including some celebrities, they are generally not acquired by men.